microsoft/azure_arc/arc_data_services/deploy/yaml/README.md

 ## [RBAC samples](./rbac)

-This folder contains yaml files that provide cluster roles and roles to configure Kubernetes RBAC for Azure Arc-enabled data services.
+This folder contains yaml files that provide cluster roles and roles to configure Kubernetes RBAC for Azure Arc enabled data services.